My husband and I took a builder grade kitchen and turned it into a showstopper using basic building materials and our own sweat equity for just $2000.

 I lived with it for years until I decided we needed additional storage in the kitchen, mainly to store my mother’s china.
 Luckily we had the space to add additional cabinetry.
 The existing cabinets were in good shape, just an unsightly yellow, so we decided to get a quote for custom cabinets made to match the existing Shaker style cabinets.
 It was somewhat of a surprise when the lowest quote for an 8 foot section of unfinished cabinetry without any hardware or glass came in at $3500!
 No other kitchen upgrades included in that cost, let alone the cost of finishing the cabinets.

 Wasn’t going to happen.

-How to build your own kitchen cabinets without expensive tools
+Building your own kitchen cabinets without expensive tools or equipment

 That’s when I started looking for alternative solutions for additional storage at an affordable price.
 For weeks I researched basic cabinet building and made a spreadsheet of all materials, tools, and the budget needed to build our own cabinets.
 Then I presented it to my husband.
 Have I mentioned I have the best husband in the world?